 What is CA SB-9?

 SB 9 allows housing development projects of no more than two dwelling units on a single-family zoned parcel to be permitted on a ministerial basis if the project satisfies the SB 9 requirements.
-In order for a housing project to qualify under SB 9 the project must be located within a city, the boundaries of which must include some portion of either urbanized area or urban cluster, as designated by the United States Census Bureau, or, for unincorporated areas, the parcel must be wholly within the boundaries of an urbanized area or urban cluster.
+For a housing project to qualify under SB 9, the project must be located within a city, the boundaries of which must include some portion of either an urbanized area or urban cluster, as designated by the United States Census Bureau, or, for unincorporated areas, the parcel must be wholly within the boundaries of an urbanized area or urban cluster.
 The project may not require demolition or alteration of the following types of housing: (i) housing that is subject to a recorded covenant, ordinance, or law that restricts rents to affordable levels, (ii) housing subject to rent control, or (iii) housing that has been tenant-occupied in the last three (3) years (with no distinction drawn between market rate and affordable housing).
 Further, the project may not have been withdrawn from the rental market under the Ellis Act within the past fifteen (15) years.
-The proposed development also may not demolish more than twenty-five percent (25%) of existing exterior structural walls, unless expressly permitted by a local ordinance or the project has not been tenant occupied within the past three years.
+The proposed development also may not demolish more than twenty-five percent (25%) of existing exterior structural walls unless expressly permitted by a local ordinance or the project has not been tenant occupied within the past three years.